uoa-compsci399-s2-2023/adversarial-insight-ml/README.md

 ## Usage

-Here's a simple overview of the usage of our package:
+Here's a simple overview of AIML in use:
 <p align="center">
   <img src="./docs/_static/img_workflow.png" alt="img_workflow.png" width="390" height="360" align="center">
 </p>

-You can evaluate your model with the `evaluate()` function:
+You can evaluate your model with the `evaluate` function:

 ```python
 from aiml.evaluation.evaluate import evaluate